DevChanQ/arweave-today-schema/README.md

 You can get the JSON content of the latest edition of Arweave Today at https://today_arweave.ar.io.
 You can also get previous editions of Arweave Today by fetching the content of the Arweave transaction id stored in the `previous` field of the Arweave Today JSON, e.g. `https://arweave.net/{previous}`

+## RSS feed

+Arweave Today is also available as a RSS feed at https://today-rss_arweave.ar.io

 ## :package: JSON Schema

 ### Top-Level Fields